 Effective March 8, 2018, we conducted a reverse split of our common stock at a ratio of 1 for 150.
-Beginning March 8, 2018, our trading symbol was changed to "TRKKD" for a period of twenty business days, after which it will revert to "TRKK."
-As a result of the reverse split, our common stock has the following new CUSIP number: 68558X209.
 See Note 10 Stockholders Equity, in the accompanying consolidated financial statements and footnotes has been retroactively restated to reflect the reverse split.

-We had net cash used in operations of approximately \$315,245 during the year ended December 31, 2017.
-At December 31, 2017, we had negative working capital of approximately \$122,634.
-Additionally, at December 31, 2017, we had an accumulated deficit of approximately \$8,540,715 and stockholder's equity of \$1,859,566.
+We had net cash used in operations of approximately \$590,185 during the year ended December 31, 2018.
+At December 31, 2018, we had negative working capital of approximately \$341,130.
+Additionally, at December 31, 2018, we had an accumulated deficit of approximately \$9,735,421 and stockholder's equity of \$1,378,715.
 These matters and our expected needs for capital investments required to support operational growth raise substantial doubt about our ability to continue as a going concern.
 Our consolidated financial statements do not include any adjustments to reflect the possible effects on recoverability and classification of assets or the amounts and classification of liabilities that may result from our inability to continue as a going concern.